MusaibNagani/ResearchCodes/README.md

 # k-Nearest Neighbors (k-NN) Implementation and Experiments

 ## Overview
 This project explores the fundamentals and applications of the k-Nearest Neighbors (k-NN) algorithm through a series of hands-on implementations, visualizations, and robustness experiments using synthetic and real-world datasets.
+Additionally, we implement and analyze an outlier detection algorithm to identify anomalies in datasets using k-NN principles.

 ---

 ## Objectives
-1. **Project 1: Understanding k-NN Fundamentals**
+### Project 1: Understanding k-NN Fundamentals
 - Learn the basics of k-NN by implementing it from scratch.
 - Visualize decision boundaries for a simple dataset.

-2. **Project 2: Experimenting with Synthetic Datasets**
+### Project 2: Experimenting with Synthetic Datasets
 - Investigate k-NN's behavior with various dataset geometries and configurations.

-3. **Project 3: Improving Robustness**
+### Project 3: Improving Robustness
 - Explore the effects of noise and preprocessing techniques on k-NN performance.

-4. **Project 4: Evaluating Adversarial Attacks**
+### Project 4: Evaluating Adversarial Attacks
 - Test the resilience of k-NN to label flipping and adversarial attacks.

+### Outlier Detection Algorithm
+- Use k-NN to identify anomalies or potential outliers in datasets and explore their properties.

 ---